-My research examines various forms of political violence (including communal violence and civil wars), the political economy of development, politically-affiliated gangs, smuggling, and international relations in Southeast Asia.
-The geographic focus of my research is primarily in Southeast Asia, particularly Indonesia and the Philippines, where I have conducted extensive fieldwork.
+As a scholar, my research examines the political economy of development and Southeast Asia, democracy, political violence (including communal violence and civil wars), politically-affiliated gangs, border enforcement and smuggling, and international relations in Southeast Asia.
+The geographic focus of my research is primarily in Southeast Asia, particularly Indonesia, Timor Leste, and the Philippines, where I have conducted extensive fieldwork.

 I have written a book published by Cambridge University Press and peer reviewed articles published in the American Journal of Political Science, American Political Science Review, International Organization, Journal of Conflict Resolution, Journal of East Asian Studies, and Journal of Southeast Asian Economies.